Linux

 - Replace Your Exploit-Ridden Firmware with Linux

-- Northbridge vs Southbridge
+Northbridge and Southbridge

 - External Interrupts in the x86 system: Interrupt controller evolution (PIC, PIR, APIC, LAPIC, MSI, etc.)

-- Instruction Set Architectures (ISAs)
+- Instruction Set Architectures